Vadivelu

-Early life
+Early and personal life

 Prior to his career, Vadivelu worked in his father's glass cutting business and continued it with his brothers after his father died.
 In his free time, he participated in local stage plays, usually in comedic roles.
+He has two brothers, including Jagatheeshwaran who played a minor role in Kadhal Azhivathillai (2002) and died in 2023, and two sisters.